Resident Guide to Winter Weather

 - To avoid clearing your driveway twice, pile snow on the left side (facing your house).
 This can minimize the amount of snow pushed back into your driveway by snowplows.

 - Avoid parking on the road if a storm is forecast or after a storm.
 Parked cars on the designated routes can impede the ability of snowplow drivers to do their job.
-As well, parked cars on narrow streets combined with accumulated snow and icy conditions are a potential hazard and leave less room for travelling vehicles to manoeuvre.
+As well, parked cars on narrow streets combined with accumulated snow and icy conditions are a potential hazard and leave less room for travelling vehicles to maneuver.

 - Avoid driving and other travel until conditions have improved.
+Keep roads clear for those who have to be on them.

 - If you must travel, use transit whenever possible.
 Richmond’s bus routes are the first priority for snow clearing and major bus stops will be cleared by City crews as a second priority.